MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter02.md

 ## Say hello

 With the Xamarin platform installed, you can create a new Xamarin.Forms solution in Visual Studio or Visual Studio for Mac.
 The [**Hello**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter02/Hello) solution uses a Portable Class Library for the common code.

+> [!NOTE]
+> Portable Class Libraries have been replaced by .NET Standard libraries.
+All the sample code from the book has been converted to use .NET standard libraries.

-It demonstrates a Xamarin.Forms solution created in Visual Studio with no modifications.
-The solution consists of six projects (the last two of which are not created with the current Xamarin.Forms solution templates):
+This sample demonstrates a Xamarin.Forms solution created in Visual Studio with no modifications.
+The solution consists of six projects:

 - [**Hello**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter02/Hello/Hello/Hello), a Portable Class Library (PCL) shared by the other projects
 - [**Hello.Droid**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter02/Hello/Hello/Hello.Droid), an application project for Android